aldendirks/MycoCosm_genome_downloader/Readme.md

 ## Output

-Each 'leaf' folder within the folder structure represents a genome from MycoCosm and contains the genome assembly FASTA and gene annotation GFF3 files (compressed as .gz).
+Each 'leaf' folder within the folder structure represents a genome from MycoCosm and contains the genome assembly FASTA and gene annotation GFF3 files (compressed as `.gz`).
 Additionally, three files are found inside the base output folder:
 * `JGI_taxonomy.tsv`.
 Columns: `Short name` (Portal), `Accession` (same as short name in this case), `TaxId` (from NCBI), `Name` (project name), `Path` (relative path from output folder to Portal), `Assembly file`, `GFF file`, `lineage` (comma-separated)
 * `JGI_download_list_[date].txt`: All the files that were downloaded
 * `List_gene_gff_filenames.txt`: All gff files for each portal

 ## Known limitations and notes

-* The incorrect gff might have been chosen
+* The incorrect GFF might have been chosen
-* Some old gff files can't be processed correctly by other tools (e.g. bcbio.gff)
+* Some old GFF files can't be processed correctly by other tools (e.g. `bcbio-gff`)
-* Can't handle dikaryon genomes ("primary/secondary alleles")
+* Doesn't handle dikaryon genomes ("primary/secondary alleles")

 ## More details